Measuring scholarly impact

 - Aids in confirming the reputation of journals in which you have published.

 Is Journal Impact Factor an Indicator of Quality?
-In this article the authors assessed the validity of impact factor as a measure of quality for general medical journals by testing its association with journal quality as rated by clinical practitioners and researchers.
+In this article, the authors assessed the validity of the impact factor as a measure of quality for general medical journals by testing its association with journal quality as rated by clinical practitioners and researchers.

 Identifying Journal Impact Factors UNR Journal Citation Reports